GovTechSG/techpass-user-docs/docs/onboard-to-seed.md

 6. A **SEED - Add Device** dialog should pop up.
 Follow the instructions within to enroll your device to SEED and extract your Intune Device ID.
 Enter the Intune Device ID _(ensure there are no spaces to the beginning and end of it)_ and click **Submit**.

 <kbd>![add-device](assets/images/seed/add-device.png)</kbd>

-!> You are not allowed to onboard a Digital Workplace (DWP) Device to SEED

 7. Upon successful registration, a success notification should pop up.
 It will take up to 30 minutes for the onboarding to complete in the background, after which you should receive an email confirming your successful onboarding to SEED.